flot/flot-plugins/docs/NationalInstruments/flot-annotations.md

 Public Methods and events
 -------------------------

-The plugin adds no public methods to the plot:
+The plugin adds some public methods to the plot:

+* plot.getAnnotations()

+    Returns a list containing all the annotations

+* plot.addAnnotation( options )

+    creates a new annotation with the parameters specified in options.

+* plot.removeAnnotation(annotationToRemove)

+    remove the specified annotation from the plot. annotationToRemove is an annotation reference to one of the annotations obtained with getAnnotations()

 How to use
 ----------